JakkuSakura/SolidAvalonia/README.md

 1. Create a new Avalonia application
 2. Add the SolidAvalonia library
-3. Create a new control by extending `SolidControl`
+3. Create a new control by extending `Component`

 ```csharp
 using Avalonia.Controls;